- 1 Overview

 Prevention is the best protection against fusarium wilt and other fusarium-based diseases.

 Sterilize your tools regularly.
 I keep a small bucket with a solution of 1 part bleach to 9 parts water beside me, and I regularly dip my pruning shears between cuts to plants.
 Be sure to completely sterilize the blade when you’re moving between plants.

 As fusarium is in the soil, you need to do the same with shovels, weeding tools, and pretty much every other garden tool.
 Anything that can make contact with the plant or the soil is at risk of becoming a carrier for fungal spores.

 Prune Damaged Foliage

-Removing foliage showing signs of fusarium wilt is important from the minute you identify it.
+Removing infected plants is important from the minute you identify it.
 Sterilizing your shears between every cut, remove damaged foliage and dispose of it.
 Do not compost this plant material!

 The same is true of infected seed heads from fusarium blight, along with fruits or vegetables showing external signs of fusarium-based rots.
 Dispose of these entirely, and don’t risk further contamination in your yard.

-Once a bed has been contaminated by fungal spores, any future plants that are at risk for fusarium will have problems there.
+Once a bed has been contaminated by fungal spores, you have infected soil and any future plants that are at risk for fusarium will have problems there.
 It’s essential to practice good crop rotation to protect against this issue.